We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The story then slowly unfolds of how humanity was created and destroyed by the gods until they finally felt they succeeded in creating something of worth.
 The story of the Hero Twins, of course, is the focus of the work and is one of the greatest epic adventures in world literature.
 Tedlock's work includes select drawings and photographs and is highly recommended whether one is interested in the Maya or simply in reading a great story well told.

 Mark, J. J. (2012, July 06).
 Popol Vuh: The Definitive Edition of The Mayan Book of The Dawn of Life and The Glories of Gods and Kings.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/14/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/14/popol-vuh-the-definitive-edition-of-the-mayan-book/

 Mark, Joshua J. "Popol Vuh: The Definitive Edition of The Mayan Book of The Dawn of Life and The Glories of Gods and Kings."
-Ancient History Encyclopedia.
-Last modified July 06, 2012. https://www.ancient.eu/review/14/.
+World History Encyclopedia.
+Last modified July 06, 2012. https://www.ancient.eu/review/14/popol-vuh-the-definitive-edition-of-the-mayan-book/.

 Mark, Joshua J. "Popol Vuh: The Definitive Edition of The Mayan Book of The Dawn of Life and The Glories of Gods and Kings."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 06 Jul 2012.
+World History Encyclopedia.
+World History Encyclopedia, 06 Jul 2012.
 Web.
-27 Jun 2019.
+11 Apr 2021.